livialima/linuxupskillchallenge/txt-for-ubuntu-subreddit.md

 TITLE: Month-long Ubuntu commandline/sysadmin course starting

+This free month-long course is re-starting again on the first Monday of next month.

+Suitable whatever your background, and aims to provide that "base layer" of traditional Linux skills in a fun interactive way.

-This course restarts the first Monday of next month.
-Based around Ubuntu 20.04 LTS, it's free, and daily lessons appear in the sub-reddit r/linuxupskillchallenge - which is also used for support/discussion.
+The course is free, and daily lessons appear in the sub-reddit r/linuxupskillchallenge - which is used for support/discussion.
+A [discord server](https://discordapp.com/invite/wd4Zqyk) is also available.

-Has been running successfully now every month since February 2020 - more detail at: https://LinuxUpskillChallenge.org
+More details at our [FAQ](https://www.reddit.com/r/linuxupskillchallenge/comments/qeymzb/please_read_this_first_how_this_works_faq/).

-Any feedback very welcome.
+Any feedback is very welcomed.